Eagle Lake is a beautiful, far-away and slightly strange jewel in Northern California.

-The fishing season currently runs from Memorial Day Weekend in late May through the end of December each year.
 Depending on the weather, the opportunity to catch 20 fish in a day is possible, but regulations strictly limit the number you can keep.

 Other fish in the lake include the tui chub, Tahoe sucker, Lahontan red side and speckled dace.